 Submissions are evaluated based on originality of response and quality of writing.
 First-Round Winners, selected from the initial submissions, will be invited to the University of South Carolina Columbia campus to participate in the Second Round Competition.
 The Second Round will consist of an impromptu 40-minute essay response to be written that day.

 Cash prizes will be awarded to the first, second, and third place winners.
 The entries

 of finalists and winners will be published in a young writers anthology published

 by the South Carolina Honors College.

-To see how previous finalists responded to our prompt, pick up a copy of volumes 1 and/or 2 of Writing South Carolina: Selections from the High School Writing Contest.
+To see how previous finalists responded to our prompt, pick up a copy of volume three of Writing South Carolina: Selections from the High School Writing Contest.

 Click here to download the USC Press Order Form.
 You can also call the USC Press at 1-800-768-2500, or check your local/school library.

 Do the submissions have to be traditional essays?